TEAM

 Teams of up to 15

-In TEAM CMPS a group of up to 15 students from a school or classroom apply the 6 STEP problem solving process to real community challenges.
+In Community Projects form a group of up to 15 students from a school or classroom apply the 6 STEP problem solving process to real community challenges.
 Students gain networking skills as they experience the process of change.
 School and community are linked more closely together as students reach out to solve issues in the real world.
 Our team from Alcott School in Chicago during 2002-2003 school year focused on the West Nile Virus, a critical issues in Illinois.
 Other teams have worked with the elderly (Gary School in West Chicago), turned flood plains into parks (PORTA H.S. in Petersburg), and teen race relations (Danville H.S.).
 Grade levels are Junior (4-6), Middle (6-8), and Seniors (9-12)